Nobody wants to get bitten by a dog.

 Also, be mindful of the dog’s state of mind when you move in for a hug.

-The dog with a fireworks phobia may be more stressed rather than comforted by a cuddle on July Fourth.
-If the dog genuinely takes comfort in an embrace, then fine, but it may be more appropriate to let them hide away until the noise goes away.
+The dog with a fireworks phobia may be more stressed rather than comforted by a cuddle.
+If the dog genuinely takes comfort in an embrace, then fine, but let them hide away if they want to until the noise goes away.

 If you persist in hugging during a fireworks display, you might accidentally teach the wrong lesson: Even if a dog likes hugs, they may look on this as a reward for fearful behavior.